 How do I create a Turnitin assignment?

 This lesson shows how to create an assignment for the Turnitin LTI.
-If your assignments view varies from the steps show in this lesson, your institution is using the Turnitin Plugin.
+If your assignment's view varies from the steps shown in this lesson, your institution is using the Turnitin Plugin.
 Please contact your administrator for assistance.

 You can enable Turnitin as part of a new Canvas assignment.
 Turnitin is enabled on a per-assignment basis in Canvas.
 Turnitin uses your user role for authentication and uses your Canvas account to create and manage assignments.

 Creating a Turnitin assignment means creating the assignment in Canvas and confirming the Turnitin Settings.
 You may find that the best workflow is to create the assignment, manage Turnitin settings, and then publish the assignment.

 The Turnitin LTI currently includes a few limitations when creating assignments: